docQodly/docs/docs/studio/debugging.md

 If you wish to stop a debug session, follow these steps:

-1. Click the **Debug** button in the Studio toolbar while a debug session is active.
+1. Click the **Debug** button in Qodly Studio toolbar while a debug session is active.

 2. A warning dialog box will prompt you to confirm whether you want to detach the debugger, effectively closing the debug session attached to your browser.
 You will have several options: